 Conversely, when you download a patch release to your computer, it will automatically overwrite your existing SDK content.
 For example, Gecko SDK v2.7.3 will overwrite Gecko SDK v2.7.2 when downloaded.
 If you create a new project, it will be created using the new patch release.
 However, your already existing projects will still contain the files originating in the previous patch release because, when you create a project, the SDK files will be copied to your project during project creation and an SDK update won't affect already created projects.
 This feature prevents automatically updating projects that were already tested with the earlier patch release.

 You have two options to update an already existing project:

 Creating a new SoC-Empty project with the new SDK and merging all your changes that were done on top of the SoC-Empty project generated with the previous SDK

 Replacing all SDK files in your already existing project

 In general, it may be better to choose the first option because the project generator handles copying files and creating configurations needed for the latest SDK version.

 Updating with Newly Created SoC-Empty Project

 Users should write a Bluetooth application to ensure that the application files are completely separated from the SDK files.
 That's why the SoC-Empty example project contains app.c / app.h files that implement the application and are independent from the underlying SDK version.
 Note that more files can be added implementing application code.
-In this case, the best way to migrate to a new SDK version is:
+In this case, the best way to migrate to a new SDK version is as follows: